RollandMichael7/Scrimish/README.md

 # Scrimish
-A Java implementation of the card game Scrimish using console I/O.
+A text-based Java implementation of the simple card game Scrimish.
+Also includes legacy functionality for a console I/O version.

+Info about the game Scrimish: http://www.scrimish.com/